glexey/xmlutil/README.md

 TODO: describe supported number formats, and turning off auto-number conversion behavior.

-Simple elements that contain text that does not look like a number, for most intents and purposes behave as strings containing the element's text:
+Simple elements that contain text that does not look like a number, for most intents and purposes behave like strings containing the element's text:

     >>> desc1 = top.messages.message.field.description
     >>> desc1